rust-lang/book/src/ch20-02-multithreaded.md

 Start the server using `cargo run`.
 Then open two browser windows: one for *http://127.0.0.1:7878/* and the other for *http://127.0.0.1:7878/sleep*.
-If you enter the */* URI a few times, as before, you’ll see it respond quickly.
+If you enter the */* URI a few times, as before, you’ll see it responds quickly.
 But if you enter */sleep* and then load */*, you’ll see that */* waits until `sleep` has slept for its full 5 seconds before loading.